-• invest primarily in first lien senior secured loans and selectively in second lien loans to U.S. middle-market companies to take advantage of what we perceive to be higher pricing, more attractive structures and lower volatility than other fixed income investments, including larger, broadly syndicated loans (which we define for purposes of this annual report to be, in general, loans to companies generating substantially more than \$75 million of annual EBITDA);
+invest primarily in first lien senior secured loans and selectively in second lien loans to privately owned U.S. middle-market companies to take advantage of what we perceive to be higher pricing, more attractive structures and lower volatility than other fixed income investments, including larger, broadly syndicated loans (which we define for purposes of this annual report to be, in general, loans to companies generating substantially more than \$75 million of annual EBITDA);

-• utilize our Adviser's investment team's experience in middle-market debt investing; the senior team members average 30 years of middle-market debt investing through all phases of the credit cycle;

-- benefit from the broad deal sourcing capabilities and due diligence insights of the platform developed by our Adviser and its affiliates, collectively, "Audax Group" as well as Audax Group's primary research model and expertise in investing at each level of the capital structure of portfolio companies; - perform thorough credit analyses on investment opportunities with a focus on principal preservation and downside protection; - build a diversified portfolio of investments by company and industry; and - rigorously monitor company and portfolio performance.
+- utilize our Adviser's investment team's experience in middle-market debt investing; the senior team members average 30 years of middle-market debt investing through all phases of the credit cycle; - benefit from the broad deal sourcing capabilities and due diligence insights of the platform developed by our Adviser and its affiliates, which we refer to, collectively, as Audax Group, as well as Audax Group's primary research model and expertise in investing at each level of the capital structure of portfolio companies; - perform thorough credit analyses on investment opportunities with a focus on principal preservation and downside protection; - build a diversified portfolio of investments by company and industry; and - . rigorously monitor company and portfolio performance.